swissmanu/mse-thesis/content/content.md

 # Introduction

+Debugging is an important part of a software engineers daily job.
+Various techniques, some better suited for the task than others, help engineers to explore the functionality of an unknown program.
+Rather traditional debugging is done by the interpretation of memory dumps or the analysis of log entries.
+Modern debugging solutions hook into a program at runtime and allow more involved inspection and control.

+Imperative programming languages like Java, C#, or Python dominated the mainstream software engineering industry over the last decades [@CITE].
+Because of the prevalence of imperative programming langugaes, integrated development environments (IDE) like Eclipse, Idea, or Visual Studio provide specialized debugging utilities specifically tailored to imperative programming languages.
+This results in an excellent, fully integrated developer experience, where tool supported debugging is only one or two clicks away.

+This experience degrades rapidly when software engineers start using programming languages and tools based on different programming paradigms.
+Because traditional debugging utilities apparently cannot provide answers to what engineers are interested in, engineers tend to use simpler debugging techniques instead.

+Within the scope of this master thesis, I examined this situation specifically for software engineers struggling with debugging programs based on RxJS, a functional reactive programming library for JavaScript.
+I documented the

+## Programming Paradigms

-A program implemented in an imperative language (e.g., Fortran, Pascal, or C) modifies implicit state using side-effects, achieved with assignment and various flow control statements like `while` or `if` [@Hudak_1989].
-With a declarative programming language, computational results (i.e., state) is carried explicitly from one unit of the program to the next [@Hudak_1989].
+A program implemented in an imperative language (e.g., Java or C#) modifies implicit state using side-effects, achieved with assignment and various flow control statements like `while` or `if` [@Hudak_1989].
+With a declarative programming language, computational results (i.e., state) are carried explicitly from one unit of the program to the next [@Hudak_1989].
 The source code of such a declaratively implemented program is the blueprint of *what* the program is expected to accomplish eventually, whereas its imperative sibling resembles the precise step-by-step instruction on *how* the expected result must be achieved.

-The Functional (FP) as well as the Data-Flow Programming (DFP) paradigms belong to the family of declarative languages.
+The Functional (FP) as well as the Data-Flow Programming (DFP) paradigm belongs to the family of declarative languages.

-FP is based on the concept of expression evaluation: Flow control statements are replaced by recursive function calls and conditional expressions [@Hudak_1989].
+FP languages (e.g., Haskell or Erlang) are based on the concept of expression evaluation: Flow control statements are replaced with recursive function calls and conditional expressions [@Hudak_1989].
 Thus, a programs final outcome is the result of its full evaluation rather than its implicit state.
 With DFP, a program is modeled as a directed graph where a node represents an instruction of the program.
 The graph's edges describe how the data flows between its nodes [@Johnston_Hanna_Millar_2004].

 Functional Reactive Programming (RP) combines FP and DFP, forming a new paradigm: Software engineers describe a data-flow graph using Domain Specific Languages (DSL) enabled by FP.
 DFP provides the execution model to process data using that graph accordingly.
+These two components are often not part of programming languages themselves and are provided as libraries  instead (e.g., REScala for Scala or RxJS for JavaScript).

+## Debugging Concepts

+Debuggers traditionally part of modern IDE's are meant to work with an interpret imperatively implemented programs.